Speed Writing Tool

 As the name suggests, speed writing is producing writing much faster than you are used to.
 It's about trying to blast out as much text as possible against the clock.

-This is not about typing faster... it's not typing speed that slows most people down.
+This is not about typing faster.
+A person's maximum typing speed is not the bit that usually slows them down.

 The major idea is that the number one thing that slows down your writing is stopping to think.
 The Speed Writer tools lets you splits up the thinking and writing, so that you can blast through writing tasks at astonishing speed.